AideTechBot/AideTechBot/README.md

-i love to work on software for my hobbies.
+i love to code for my hobbies.

-code is a tool i use to explore:
+computers are tools i use to explore:
 - astronomy
 - physics
 - web development
 - video games

-i also do software professionally as well.
+i also do software engineering professionally.